 The PhD degree in BME is conferred in recognition of marked ability and high attainment in the advancement of knowledge and pursuit of truth in the field.
-It is never awarded solely as a result of course work completed, no matter how faithfully extended over any prescribed period of time.
+It is never awarded solely as a result of coursework completed, no matter how faithfully extended over any prescribed period of time.
 In defining the requirement for this degree, it is convenient to use semester credits, but it should be clearly understood that no number of credits alone entitles a student to this degree.
 The comprehensive knowledge expected of the student in their major field is such that the requirements for the degree usually demand no less than four years of full-time work or the equivalent beyond the BS degree.

 1. Academic Status

-A doctoral student can only receive tuition waiver and stipend if they maintain a full-time status throughout the PhD program and satisfactory academic progress.
-Traditionally this means that 100% of the student’s activity is devoted to the PhD program.
+A doctoral student can only receive a tuition waiver and stipend if they maintain a full-time status throughout the PhD program and satisfactory academic progress.
+Traditionally, this means that 100% of the student’s activity is devoted to the PhD program.
 Thus, full-time students are not allowed to hold part-time work outside of the academic environment that would interfere with their doctoral work.
-Full-time also means 24 credits a year, which is split into 9, 9 and 6 credits for fall, spring and summer, respectively.
+Full-time also means 24 credits a year, which is split into 9, 9, and 6 credits for fall, spring, and summer, respectively.
 This could be a combination of coursework and reading and research credits (see Graduate Credits below).
 If a student does not take a full credit load, they are not eligible for stipend or tuition waiver.
 Doctoral students need to be continuously enrolled for the duration of their study at a full-time level, but a student may take a Temporary Withdrawal (a.k.a.
 Leave of Absence) if they need to temporarily drop out of the PhD program for an extended time for personal reasons.

 2. Graduate Credits